voostindie/vincents-productivity-suite-for-alfred/README.md

 ### Alfred

-Make sure the 'Alfred' plugin is enabled in the `action` section of the configuration.
-Then, change focus once.
+Just change focus once, through the CLI.
 Every time you change the focus the Alfred workflow is rebuilt, specifically for the area you've selected.
 This includes registering the workflow in Alfred.
+(The very first time you might have to restart Alfred.)

 ### About Ruby versions